alpacon

 Getting or updating server itself

-[alpamon only] An authenticated server can access the above API with id field set to -.
+[alpamon only] An authenticated server can access the above API by setting the id field to -.

 • URL: /api/servers/servers/-/